 1780 E. Buena Vista Dr., Lake Buena Vista, FL 32830

 Want to do some research before you arrive?
 Click here for the Downtown Disney website.

 Did we miss anything else free?
 Leave us a comment, and let us know if you have found anything we missed.

-Thanks for stopping by for a look at FREE activities in Downtown Disney, because there’s not a Cheapskate Princess out there that doesn’t appreciate free, especially when it comes to Disney World.
+Thanks for stopping by for a look at FREE activities in Disney Springs, because there’s not a Cheapskate Princess out there that doesn’t appreciate free, especially when it comes to Disney World.

 Ready to plan a Disney World or Universal Vacation?
 We can save you money!